Is going to a coffee shop an actual date? Yup. Let me show you how to turn it into one with these fun + romantic coffee shop date ideas.

 This is one of my favorite, fun relationship challenges for couples!

 You wouldn’t think it’d make a difference, but it really does.
-Don’t be surprised if you both feel much closer afterwards.
+Don’t be surprised if you both feel much closer afterward.

 16. Take a Personality Quiz